alongL/openssl_for_muduo/README.md

 # How To Use?
 1. download and compile muduo library from http://github.com/chenshuo/muduo
-2. modify the Makefile to muduo library
+2. modify the Makefile to find muduo library
 3. install openssl
   for centos: yum install openssl-devel
   for ubuntu: apt install openssl libssl-dev -y